 • Parking attendants - $1 to $3

-Of course, there is no mention of tipping the kitchen, so what do think is fair?
+Of course, they make no mention of tipping the kitchen, so what do you think is fair?
+Are tipping expectations getting out of hand across the country?
 I'm curious to read what you and others have to say or how it's been handled in the past.
-Perhaps we can get a consensus on this, which will help with expectations moving forward.
-Bon ap·pé·tit!

 50 Most Popular Chain Restaurants in America